Surgical incision

-In surgery, a surgical incision is a cut made through the skin and soft tissue to facilitate an operation or procedure.
+A surgical incision is a cut made through the skin and soft tissue to facilitate an operation or procedure.
 Often, multiple incisions are possible for an operation.
-In general, a surgical incision is made as small and unobtrusive as possible to facilitate safe and timely operating conditions.
+In general, a surgical incision is made as small and unobtrusive as possible to facilitate safe and timely operating conditions and recovery.

 Anatomy

 Surgical incisions are planned based on the expected extent of exposure needed for the specific operation planned.
 Within each region of the body, several incisions are common.